 Ayacucho lies in the “Cordillera de los Andes”, with mountains everywhere.
 This is a great map of the province:

 When meeting people from different countries and telling them I am Peruvian, I often get asked about llamas (people unfortunately forget about alpacas and vicuñas).
 So, in case you were wondering too, here is a picture of me as a kid hanging out with Serafín, a beautiful alpaca:

 When I was 13 I dreamed of becoming a drummer.
 Perhaps the influence of playing Rockband on the Xbox.
 Turns out having a drumkit in a small apartment in Lima was not very easy, so I decided to get myself a cheap guitar and I fell in love.
 My first guitar was a Starsun Les Paul, a $100 Gibson knock-off.
 I went through different stages, initially playing classic rock, then moving through punk and metal (even had a black point V-shape guitar).
 When I moved to Spain, at 17, the guitar experience ended, since the guitar and amplifier didn’t fit in the two suitcases that became my life.
 Since then, my music taste changed drastically.
 Megadeth, Iron Maiden and Metallica were replaced by BB King, John Mayer, Tom Misch, Vulfpeck, Jack Garratt, and more.
 When I was facing quarantine in my college in London, I borrowed a Squier Strat from a friend, which made my quarantine months fantastic.
-After 7 years of not playing, I had a great journey back into music, now focusing on blues, funk and neo-soul.
+After 7 years of not playing, I had a great journey back into music, now focusing on jazz, neo-soul, and blues.
 After lockdown, I bought myself a Fender Stratocaster and now I am happy playing every day.